6 Best Renters Insurance Companies in Hawaii of 2025

 These are covered perils.

-Also known as a named peril, a covered peril is what triggers a coverage claim against your insurer, who then agrees to reimburse you after you file a claim.
+Also known as a named peril, a covered peril triggers a coverage claim against your insurer, who then agrees to reimburse you after you file a claim.

-Check with the insurance company when obtaining a quote to confirm all the covered perils.
+When obtaining a quote, check with the insurance company to confirm all the covered perils.

 What is Actual Cash Value vs. Replacement Cost?